jvinet/oatmeal/README.md

 The primary use case for Oatmeal is to cleanse your cookie database after a browsing session[1].

-It allows for manual selection & deletion, but also supports a blacklist and whitelist, which can be provide a very fast workflow for cookie cleansing operations.
+It allows for manual selection & deletion, but also supports a blacklist and whitelist, which can provide a very fast workflow for cookie cleansing operations.

 > [1] As SQLite does not support concurrent write access, the browser
 > process should _not_ be running when Oatmeal is running.
 This is why